fau-is/IntroCS/Anagrams/README.md

 documentation, GeekForGeeks and W3Schools.

 {% next "Spoiler: Algorithmic approach" %}
-==Note that this is only one way to the solution, there are many more.
+***Note***: This is only one way to the solution, there are many more.
 In Computer Science we often don't have the one and greatest sample solution.
-If you have an own idea how to solve the task, then we encourage you to follow your own path.==
+If you have an own idea how to solve the task, then we encourage you to follow your own path.

 The general idea of this task is to let you count the number of each alphabetical letters in both words.